"In the summer, I volunteered just two hours of my time to help with the Mind collection at Waterloo station."

 From a personal perspective, I have been out of work and studying for the past 8 months with health problems.
 As a consequence I have suffered with low mood and anxiety.
 By volunteering with Mind I was able to be involved in something outside of what has become a restricted social network.
 It also gave me with a sense of fulfilment and achievement.
 It was a really enjoyable couple of hours and I met some really great people.
 It felt great to be helping a charity that supports better mental health, as through my own experience I know how much support is valued and needed.

-It was lovely to hear afterwards that we raised over £500, which could keep Minds legal advice service helpline open for a day, something really worthwhile for just 2 hours of my time.
+It was lovely to hear afterwards that we raised over £500, which could keep Minds legal Line helpline open for a day, something really worthwhile for just 2 hours of my time.